-Common Course Numbering (CCN) is a way to more easily identify
+Common Course Numbering (CCN) is a way to more easily identify the same course at different community and technical

 Students who have taken any Pierce classes before summer quarter 2008 must check the Pierce CCN Crosswalk to ensure they do not enroll in the same course twice as a result of new course number or title changes.
 Courses that are repeated cannot be counted twice for a degree or certificate.
 (Example: In 2006, LAW 205 was American Legal Systems.
 LAW 205 has now changed to POLS& 200, Intro to Law.
 If a student takes POLS& 200 in summer 2008 and LAW 205 in 2006, they would have repeated the class and only one can be used toward graduation.)